intractive-app/react-viro-to-dts/README.md

 Copy the resulting `./@types` folder to your own project.
 Make sure you have the following lines in the compilerOptions directive of your `tsconfig.json`:

 ```
+...
-    "typeRoots" : ["node_modules/@types", "./@types"], // If you use custom typeRoots add them to the array
+// If you use custom typeRoots add them to the array
+"typeRoots" : ["node_modules/@types", "./@types"],
+...
 ```